 Relying only on the fine-feature set may cause poor classification performance, due to the limited accuracy of our pose estimation algorithm.
-To compensate for the pose estimation error in fine features, we also extract raw features.
-The raw features of a given image are equal to pixel values in an $80 \times 80$ window, positioned at the center of the image.
+To compensate for the pose estimation error in fine features, we also represent images by raw features.
+The raw features of a given image are equal to individual pixel values in an $80 \times 80$ window, positioned at the center of the image.